efabless/caravel_mpw-one/README.md

 </p>

 ## Managment SoC
-The managment SoC runs firmware taht can be used to:
+The managment SoC runs firmware that can be used to:
 - Configure Mega Project I/O pads
 - Observe and control Mega Project signals (through on-chip logic analyzer probes)
 - Control the Mega Project power supply